top of page

 The Point Cloud: The Language of Precision

 The output of any 3D sensor is a point cloud—a dataset containing millions of points, each with a precise X, Y, and Z coordinate.
-This point cloud is a digital twin of the physical object, an exact mathematical blueprint.
-By analyzing this data, an automation system knows an object's true reality:
+This point cloud acts as a digital twin of the physical object, serving as an exact mathematical blueprint.
+By analyzing this data, an automation system can understand an object's true reality:

 • Its exact 6DoF position and orientation in space.

-• A complete map of its surface, allowing for collision-free path planning.
+• A complete map of its surface, enabling collision-free path planning.

 • Its true geometric properties for comparison against a CAD model.

-This allows the entire automated process to shift from a rigid, pre-programmed routine to a dynamic, intelligent interaction with the physical world.
+This shift allows the entire automated process to evolve from a rigid, pre-programmed routine to a dynamic, intelligent interaction with the physical world.

 Micro-level 3D Computer Vision